Documentation

 1. You can load a network from one of our available Demo files, as explained in Section 1a.

-2. You can create and load a GRNsight Compatible Input Workbook, as explained in Section 1b.
+2. You can create and load a GRNsight-compatible Input workbook, as explained in Section 1b.

-• Selecting the menu item Demo > Demo #1: Unweighted GRN (15 genes, 28 edges, Dahlquist Lab unpublished data) or Demo #3: Unweighted GRN (21 genes, 31 edges) will load a network graph with black edges and regular (pointy) arrowheads.
-Selecting the menu item Demo > Demo #2: Weighted GRN (15 genes, 28 edges, Dahlquist Lab unpublished data) or Demo #4: Weighted GRN (21 genes, 31 edges, Schade et al. 2004 data) will load a network graph with colored edges of varying thicknesses.
-You can access demo selection menu in the Network side-bar menu item and the Network menu item.
-See Section 2 for details on how GRNsight displays the graph.
+• Selecting the menu item Demo > Demo #1: Unweighted GRN (15 genes, 28 edges, Dahlquist Lab unpublished data) or Demo #3: Unweighted GRN (21 genes, 31 edges) will load a gene regulatory network graph with black edges and regular (pointy) arrowheads.
+Selecting the menu item Demo > Demo #2: Weighted GRN (15 genes, 28 edges, Dahlquist Lab unpublished data) or Demo #4: Weighted GRN (21 genes, 31 edges, Schade et al. 2004 data) will load a gene regulatory network graph with colored edges of varying thicknesses.
+Selecting the menu item Demo > Demo #5 will load a protein-protein physical interaction network graph with black, undirected edges.

-• If you have a Microsoft Excel Workbook file (*.xlsx) that was used as an input or generated as an output by the MATLAB program GRNmap, you do not need to perform any further modifications to use the Workbook with GRNsight.
+• If you have a Microsoft Excel workbook file (*.xlsx) that was used as an input or generated as an output by the MATLAB program GRNmap, you do not need to perform any further modifications to use the workbook with GRNsight.
 You can move on to Section 2 to learn how to load your file as an input spreadsheet.

 If you want to create manually a new file to use with GRNsight, format the file in the following manner:

-• GRNsight accepts Microsoft Excel Workbook (*.xlsx) files as its native format.
+• GRNsight accepts Microsoft Excel workbook (*.xlsx) files as its native format.

-• Note that Excel 97-2003 Workbook (*.xls) files are not able to be read by GRNsight.
+• Note that Excel 97-2003 workbook (*.xls) files are not able to be read by GRNsight.

 • If you have a SIF (*.sif) or GraphML (*.graphml) file, please see Section 1b-i.c or Section 1b-i.d, respectively, to verify that your files are formatted correctly for import into GRNsight.

-• GRNsight is primarily designed to depict gene regulatory networks that contain just transcription factors and that can be represented by a symmetric adjacency matrix.
+• With respect to GRNs, GRNsight is primarily designed to depict gene regulatory networks that contain just transcription factors and that can be represented by a symmetric adjacency matrix.
 However, starting with version 1.8, GRNsight allows the user to upload spreadsheets with asymmetric adjacency matrices.
 I.e., the number, identity, and order of genes across the top and side of the adjacency matrix do not have to match.
 A gene name at the top of the matrix will be considered the same as a gene name on the side if it contains the same text string, regardless of capitalization.
 For example, “ABF1”, “Abf1”, and “abf1” would all be considered the same gene, but “ABF_1” or “ABF-1” would not be considered the same as “ABF1”.
 Gene names may not contain any special characters other than "-" and "_".
 GRNsight is case-preserving in that it will keep the capitalization that the user originally entered into the spreadsheet.
 The gene name capitalization occurring across the top takes precedence over the gene name capitalization occurring on the side of the adjacency matrix for display of the gene names on the nodes of the graph.
 The nodes that display on the graph are automatically sized to accommodate the size of the label.
 Labels are restricted to 12 characters; use shorter gene symbols for nodes so that the node boxes do not get too large.
+For PPIs, these same rules apply.

 network